 The Brampton Valley Way can be accessed on mountain bike from Brixworth Country Park via the Merry Tom Bridleway.

-A series of ceramic waymarkers are being created for installation along the Brampton Valley Way.
+A series of ceramic waymarkers have been created along the Brampton Valley Way.
 You can see how the project is progressing on Back to Books website.

 When is it open and is there any cost?